Forging his own path

 To improve those numbers, far more needs to be learned about the entire molecular landscape of glioblastoma, including the mechanisms that drive disease progression.
 Previous methods looked at cancer cells en masse, which could provide accurate data about what the “average” cell — and its genetic mutations — looked like.
 But researchers now know that individual cancer cells can differ quite a bit, even within the same tumor.
 And while there can be hundreds, even thousands of DNA mutations in these cells, some of them are much more important than others.

 Not surprisingly, Verhaak is working at the very limits of research capability to learn far more about these dangerous cells than was previously possible.
 Since his arrival at The Jackson Laboratory (JAX) last October, Verhaak has taken full advantage of the advanced facilities and technologies available.
-Of particular importance is the sequencing and analysis facility, which provides the ability to sequence multiple cells in tumors over time.
+Of particular importance is the What is single cell genomics?Recent advances in the techniques for isolating single cells, together with methods for amplifying their genetic material, now make it possible to explore the genomes of single cells. single cell sequencing and analysis facility, which provides the ability to sequence multiple cells in tumors over time.
 Advanced cell engineering methods also allow for precise genetic manipulation to induce or remove specific mutations.

 “The great level of detail is a game changer,” says Verhaak.
 “The behavior of single cells can be observed over time, including in response to treatments.
 These techniques are having a dramatic impact on cancer research.”